MarioJim/fuzzy-pdf/README.md

     -V, --version
             Prints version information

-OPTIONS:
-    -c, --context <context>
-            Surrounding lines to show in the preview [default: 3]
 ```

 - If you don't specify a path, it will default to the current folder.